 Hi, I'm Wendy,

-*I have written a number of adorable children's books illustrated using my own photographic images, which you can buy through my gallery.
+I have written a number of adorable children's books illustrated using my own photographic images, which you can see and buy through my GALLERY.

 The tools of the trade.

 You have to seek out adventure, it wont just come to you.
 Look for great opportunities to photograph, anything, anywhere, anytime.

 I dream of a home by the sea and a caravan for weekends.
 Camera and caravan go together like milk and honey!

 It's OK to be a bit weird, people appreciate you much better if you are authentically you.
 Art is about creating something that YOU love.

 If you see something amazing, STOP and take the shot, it will never be quite the same ever again.

 If I'm not at home, I'm either on my bike or lost in a field.

 I tell myself there is always something good ahead, just keep looking and keep walking.